Hampshire police commissioner's fury at traveller trash is left dumped at beauty spots

 Hampshire police was forced to take action at five illegal camps using special legal powers to shut them down.

-Now, commissioner Jones has released a string of photos showing the mess left behind by travellers.
+Now, commissioner Jones has released a string of photos showing the mess left behind by travellers at Shedfield Common, near Wickham.

 Mrs Jones said: ‘These photos, taken over the last few days in Hampshire, show the unacceptable levels of waste left behind after unauthorised encampments.